Abrasives

 honing stones

-A finishing tool that may be hand-held or mounted.
+A bonded abrasive tool used for finishing that may be hand-held or mounted.
 Honing stones are used to finish the interior of round holes as well as flat surfaces.

 impact resistance